 Extended Arabic Letters.
 Arabic script is used to write major languages, such as Persian and Urdu, but it has also been used to transcribe some lesser-used languages, such as Baluchi and Lahnda, which have little tradition of printed typography.
 As a result, the Unicode Standard encodes multiple forms of some Extended Arabic letters because the character forms and usages are not well documented for a number of languages.
-For additional extended Arabic letters, see the Arabic Supplement block, U+0750..U+077F and the Arabic Extended-A block, U+08A0 ..U+08FF.
+For additional extended Arabic letters, see the Arabic Supplement block, U+0750..U+077F and the Arabic Extended-A block, U+08A0..U+08FF.

 Koranic Annotation Signs.
 These characters are used in the Koran to mark pronunciation and other annotation.
-The enclosing mark U+06DE is used to enclose a digit.
-When rendered, the digit appears in a smaller size.
 Several additional Koranic annotation signs are encoded in the Arabic Extended-A block, U+08A0..U+08FF.